Otosclerosis

-Otosclerosis is a condition of the middle ear where portions of the dense enchondral layer of the bony labyrinth remodel into one or more lesions of irregularly-laid spongy bone.
-As the lesions reach the stapes the bone is resorbed, then hardened (sclerotized), which limits its movement and results in hearing loss, tinnitus, vertigo or a combination of symptoms.
+Otosclerosis is a condition of the middle and inner ear where portions of the dense enchondral layer of the bony labyrinth remodel into one or more lesions of irregularly-laid spongy bone.
+As the lesions reach the stapes the bone is resorbed, then hardened (sclerotized), which limits its movement and results in hearing loss, tinnitus, vertigo or a combination of these.
 The term otosclerosis is something of a misnomer: much of the clinical course is characterized by lucent rather than sclerotic bony changes, so the disease is also known as otospongiosis.

 Etymology

 The word otosclerosis derives from Greek ὠτός (ōtos), genitive of οὖς (oûs) "ear" + σκλήρωσις (sklērōsis), "hardening".

 Presentation

 The primary form of hearing loss in otosclerosis is conductive hearing loss (CHL) whereby sounds reach the ear drum but are incompletely transferred via the ossicular chain in the middle ear, and thus partly fail to reach the inner ear (cochlea).
 This can affect one ear or both ears.
 On audiometry, the hearing loss is characteristically low-frequency, with higher frequencies being affected later.

 Sensorineural hearing loss (SNHL) has also been noted in patients with otosclerosis; this is usually a high-frequency loss, and usually manifests late in the disease.
 The causal link between otosclerosis and SNHL remains controversial.
 Over the past century, leading otologists and neurotologic researchers have argued whether the finding of SNHL late in the course of otosclerosis is due to otosclerosis or simply to typical presbycusis.

 Most patients with otosclerosis notice tinnitus (head noise) to some degree.
 The amount of tinnitus is not necessarily related to the degree or type of hearing impairment.
 Tinnitus develops due to irritation of the delicate nerve endings in the inner ear.
 Since the nerve carries sound, this irritation is manifested as ringing, roaring or buzzing.
 It is usually worse when the patient is fatigued, nervous or in a quiet environment.